ElucidataInc/polly-docs/docs/Data Lake Revamp.md

 ## 2.1 Accessing Discover through Polly's interface
 ### 2.1.1 Filtering interface

-For all data repositories, we provide a dataset filtering interface.
-It allows you to explore and filter the relevant datasets present in the data lake.
+For all data repositories, we provide a dataset filtering interface which is built around F.A.I.R guidelines.
+It gives a listing of datasets along with their metadata fields obtained from dataset level curation.
+This curation makes the dataset findable using a controlled vocabulary.

+- Apart from this, the filtering interface-
+- provides standardized metadata fields to search for datasets (Findability)
+- provides access to datasets using their unique identifiers (Accessibility)
+- uses a controlled vocabulary (obtained from biological ontologies) for the values stored in the metadata fields (Interoperability)
+- provides a link to the source of the dataset (Reusability)

 #### 2.1.1.1 Filters and Columns

 ![Filters and columns](img/Discover/ORC1.png)

-The filtering interface provides various parameters(depending on the data repository) that you can use to filter the datasets within the selected repository.
-Some of the parameters that are present in every repository are:
+The filtering interface provides various fields(depending on the data repository) that you can use to filter the datasets within the selected repository.
+These fields are obtained from the dataset level curation of the datasets.
+All these fields in the repository store values using a controlled biological vocabulary inline with the interoperability principle of the FAIR guidelines.
+Some of the common fields that are present in every repository are-

-*    Disease: This option will give you an overview of all the diseased type datasets present in the repository.
-You can choose to work on any of the disease options listed or the normal datasets.
+* Disease: This field will give you a list of all the diseased type datasets present in the repository.
+You can choose to work on any of the disease dataset listed or the ‘normal’ datasets.
 In order to do the selection, mark the checkboxes present besides the disease of your interest.

-*    Organism: It provides the list of the organisms associated with the datasets of the repository.
+* Organism: This field will give you a list of the organisms associated with the datasets of the repository.
 You can mark a selection to filter the datasets of only the desired organism.

-*    Tissue: This section will give you the distribution of tissue across the repository.
+* Tissue: This field will give you the distribution of tissue across the repository.
 Click on Load More to look at the entire list, or use the search option to find the tissue type you are looking for.
 Select the tissue type required to filter the datasets specific to it.

-*    Data Type: The dataset variety would be listed in this option.
+* Data Type: This field will give you the different types of omics datasets present in the repository.
 Choose the data type for your study by selecting the checkbox beside it.

 When the selections are marked, you can find the filtered datasets on the right panel.

 **Note:**